Ayophillips/scalable-vpc-template/README.md

-# apinfratemplate
+# scalable-vpc-template
-A resource template for your AWS deployments
+A resource template for your AWS VPC deployments